shanakanilusha/NEassignment-/bandit.md

 * password = UsvVyFSfZZWbi6wgC7dAFyFuR6jQQUhR

   ######Things we have to do and the results
+  The password for the next level is stored in the file called data.txt among of few lines of human-readable strings starting with ‘=’ characters

     bandit9@melinda:~$ ls
     data.txt
     bandit9@melinda:~$ strings data.txt | grep "="